CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 ```
 _S: Susceptible; I: Infected; R: Recovered; H: Hospitalised; D: Deceased_

+>Given a natural immunity period, a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?

+This simulation needs the user to specify a period during which agents will have a natural immunity against the virus.
+Results of this simulation are viewed in a graph showing the number of infected agents, the number of recovered agents and the number of vaccinated agents across time.

-## 4. Decreasing vaccine immunity
+## 4. Limited vaccine immunity

 Vaccine immunity also decreases over time and can be of a different level of effectiveness than natural immunity.
-Implementation of the decrease in vaccine immunity makes agents become more susceptible to becoming infected and hospitalised again.
+Implementation of the vaccine's immunity period makes agents lose their vaccinated parameter and makes them susceptible to becoming infected and hospitalised as a non-vaccinated agent.

->Given an initial peak of vaccine effectiveness, an amount by which it will decrease and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?
+>Given a vaccine immunity period, a natural immunity period and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?

-This simulation allows the user to give a peak effectiveness given to newly vaccinated agents and an amount by which this effectiveness will decrease over time for each agent.
+This simulation allows the user to give a period during which agents will have an artificial immunity against the virus.
 Results of this simulation are viewed in a graph showing the number of infected agents, the number of recovered agents and the number of vaccinated agents across time.

 ## 5. Vaccine boosters

 Decreasing immunity is a health risk that makes vaccines ineffective in the long run.
 In order for agents to keep on protecting themselves from getting long infections and potentially hospitalised, vaccine boosters are added to the simulation.
-This makes possible for vaccinated susceptible agents and recovered agents to get vaccinated once their immunity is considered as being too low.
+In the simulation, this makes it possible for susceptible agents previously immuned through vaccination or infection to get vaccinated and gain immunity again.

->Given a fixed immunity effectiveness threshold, an initial peak of vaccine effectiveness, an amount by which it will decrease, an amount by which to decrease natural immunity and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?
+>Given a vaccine immunity period, a natural immunity period and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?

-This simulation enables the user to give an immunity threshold under which agents will vaccinate themselves.
 Results of this simulation are viewed in a graph showing the number of infected agents, the number of recovered agents and the number of vaccinated agents across time.